jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 27
+- Had an interesting discussion with someone today.
+They suggested that AI was a fad like crypto was.
+I was taken aback at first, thinking wholeheartedly that they were wrong.
+But maybe they are right.
+Then again, crypto bounced recently, certainly heading towards an ATH this year.
+AI has also seen its ups and downs.
+Heck, the AI winter lasted decades.
+- But after thinking about it even further, I'm almost certain that there isn't any abrupt end to the AI hype.
+Not any time soon at least.
+More data, more compute, better algorighms and it's a fairly recursive phenomenon as well.
+AI will enable better AI.

 ## February 26
 - So yesterday I started creating this infinite craft clone with Langchain and OpenAI and duckdb.
 Today I finished it off.
 I've added the infinite craft app to the LLM labs section of this repo.
 - Had a good friend recommend this video from [MaRS (Canadian based firm).](https://vimeo.com/911197110) that held a recent conference about AI and its impact.